visgl/deck.gl/docs/api-reference/core/layer.md

 - `overrideProps` (Object, optional) - layer props to update.

 Remarks:
 - When using React, instead of calling `layer.clone(...)` you should construct a new layer instance on every render.
-Instead of the above, use `const updatedLayer = new ScatterPlotlayer({...props, ...overrideProps})` each time (both initialization and re-rendering).
+Instead of the above, use the following each time (both initialization and re-rendering):

+    ```typescript
+    const updatedLayer = new ScatterPlotlayer({...props, ...overrideProps})
+    ```

 ##### `setState`